- Share this article on Facebook

 “This advisory motion is not in the best interests of New York Division SAG members or any SAG members across the country,” he said Sunday.
 “It could delay and prolong the negotiations by emboldening management with a false belief that SAG actors are split on the issues.”

 In its statement, the New York board rejected Friday’s message from SAG leaders that members of the negotiating committee are meeting informally with industry reps and members of the Alliance of Motion Picture & Television Producers to hash out a new TV/theatrical contract.
 The board said that “nothing is happening and we are no closer to a deal than we were six weeks ago.

 “In failing to bargain realistically with the AMPTP and remove unattainable items from the table, our negotiating team, controlled by the current Hollywood leadership, has pursued an agenda that has more to do with politics than with securing a beneficial contract and has betrayed the trust of the membership,” the statement continued.

-On Friday, SAG released a statement reassuring its members that while formal negotiations between the union and the studios and production companies appear halted, its leaders are meeting informally with industry reps.
+On Friday, SAG released a statement that said that while formal negotiations appear halted, its leaders are meeting informally with industry reps.

-The AMPTP, however, said no discussions are taking place, informal or otherwise.
+The AMPTP, however, said no discussions are taking place.

 “Claims by SAG’s negotiators about informal talks are no more true today than they were when first made two weeks ago,” the studios said in a statement.
 “Negotiations concluded when the producers presented what their final offer on June 30, and no meetings are scheduled.”

 On Aug.
-3, SAG’s chief negotiator Doug Allen similarly claimed that back-channel talks with studios were being held, which the AMPTP denied at that time as well.
+3, SAG’s chief negotiator Doug Allen claimed that back-channel talks with studios were being held, which the AMPTP denied then, too.

-Allen was skeptical of the New York’s board call for mediation, too.
+Allen was skeptical of the board’s call for mediation, too.